CLDC-OU/FileMover/README.md

 # File Mover

-It moves files :3
+it mova da files :3

 ## Features

-- [ ] Move files from one location to another
+- [x] Move files from one location to another
-- [ ] Define custom "Movers" that specify file movement rules & patterns
+- [x] Define custom "Movers" that specify file movement rules & patterns
-    - [ ] Filter files by name based on regex rules
+    - [x] Filter files by name based on regex rules
-    - [ ] Filter files by file extension
+    - [x] Filter files by file extension
     - [ ] Filter files by a list of rules
-- [ ] Rename files when moving from one location to another
+- [x] Rename files when moving from one location to another
-- [ ] Copy files instead of moving (you're telling me the file mover can do more than moving???)
+- [x] Copy files instead of moving (you're telling me the file mover can do more than moving???)
 - [ ] Support environment variables like %HOMEPATH%
 - [ ] Support relative file paths
 - [ ] Custom scheduling to run at specific dates/times or frequencies